TRY OUR FREE APP

 Tone plays an important role in character development

-Authors can use tone as one of the tools to shape a character’s arc.
+Authors can use tone as one of the tools to shape their protagonist's throughline.
 The tone of a character’s voice at the beginning of a novel can establish their initial personality traits.
 If a character sounds grumpy and judgemental, that may reveal that they are impatient and close-minded.
 This sets the baseline from which the character can grow and change.

-As characters undergo their hero’s journey, the tone of their voice usually shifts to reflect their inner changes (for the example above, perhaps they become more cheerful and loving).
-The change in tone is usually gradual and subtle, as the protagonist faces conflict and grows from it.
+As characters undergoes a change over their hero’s journey, their voice usually shifts to reflect their inner changes (for the example above, perhaps they become more cheerful and loving).
+The change in tone is usually gradual and subtle as the protagonist faces conflict and grows from it.

 Let’s look at an example from classic literature.
 Take these two quotes from Jane, the narrator and protagonist of Charlotte Brontë’s Jane Eyre.
-The first quote is from the novel’s beginning, while the second is from its ending.
+The first quote is from the novel’s beginning, while the second is from its final movement.

 “And I came out immediately, for I trembled at the idea of being dragged forth by the said Jack.